CoreHealth Wellness Center

 Can chiropractic care actually help my back pain?

 Yes.
 Research and clinical outcomes show that chiropractic care—adjustment, soft-tissue work, decompression, and targeted exercise—is effective for most mechanical back-pain patterns.
-Most patients see meaningful improvement in the first 3–6 visits.
 The key is getting an accurate diagnosis first, then matching treatment to the actual driver of your pain.

 How long does treatment take?

 It depends on severity, duration, and how well you follow through on home care.
-Acute pain (sudden onset, few days old) often resolves in 3–6 visits.
-Chronic pain (months or years of symptoms) typically takes longer—maybe 8–12 visits over several weeks—but progress is steady.
-We re-evaluate every 2–3 visits and adjust the plan based on real results.
+Every case is different.
+We re-evaluate at clear checkpoints and adjust the plan based on real results, not a preset schedule.

 What about surgery?
 Is that necessary?